Residence Life Leadership Opportunities & Positions

 The Business Services Specialist (BSS) position within the Offices of Housing & Residence Life (HRL) supports the staff within the offices as well as students, parents, faculty, and staff.
 This position provides opportunities for students to create a welcoming environment for all constituents that interact and engage with the office.
 BSS’s need to approach tasks as critical thinkers, creative problem solvers, and responsible leaders.
 Additionally, BSS’s are expected to maintain accurate records, complete computer data entry tasks, assist with room selection & assignments, organize filing systems, speak confidently & comfortably, and collaborate with other HRL staff.

-The Building Operations Specialists (BOS) position within the Offices of Housing & Residence Life (HRL) provides support to the conference and housing building operations staff which includes administrative and facility related tasks.
-Administrative tasks include managing student lockouts, tracking lock changes, inputting computer data, and various auditing of keys/programming systems.
-Facility related tasks include completing housing building walks to identify general work orders, preparing halls for student check in and out in relation with conference services, and auditing electronic and keyed locks.
-During the summer, staff may also provide evening responsibilities and weekend duty responsibilities.
-Staff will rotate a duty phone to help respond to conference services needs during the summer.
-Other responsibilities include completing inventory checks, and assisting with furniture moves and reconfigurations.
-Assistance in coverage of the front desk will be expected during high traffic times.
-General receptionist/clerical duties, such as filing, will also be required.
+The Housing Building Operations Specialist provides support to the housing building operations & conference services staff, which includes administrative and facility related tasks.
+Administrative tasks include managing student lockouts, tracking lock changes, inputting computer data, and various auditing of keys and programming systems.
+Facility related tasks include completing housing building walks and room condition inspections to identify charges and general work orders, preparing halls for student check in and out in relation with conference services, and auditing electronic and keyed locks.
+Other responsibilities include completing inventory checks, assisting with furniture moves and reconfigurations, and general receptionist/clerical duties, such as filing.
+Assistance in coverage of service desks will be expected during high traffic times.

 The summer Community Assistants (CAs) are collectively responsible for all summer residents (approximately 100-200 students total) who reside on campus within the housing summer residence halls.
 Community Assistants contribute to the greater mission of Santa Clara University by helping to build an inclusive community and by caring for each individual in the residence hall.
 Specific responsibilities of the position include but are not limited to: performing resident check-ins and check-outs, communicating maintenance requests, enforcing the Student Conduct Code, providing programming & events, as well as general administration of University residence hall procedures.
 Additionally, this position requires that students work well under pressure and have well developed interpersonal communication skills.